Neta Bahcall: Career

 From 1970 to 1971, Bahcall was a research fellow in physics at the California Institute of Technology.
 The same year she received her Ph.D., she began working at Princeton University, where she has been a full-time astrophysics professor since 1989.
 Between 1971 and 1983, she was a research assistant to a senior research astrophysicist.
 From 1983 to 1989, she was the chief of the General Observer Support Branch and the head of the Science Program Selection Office at the Space Telescope Science Institute, where she chose which science programs would have access to the Hubble.
 She was also the director of the Council on Science and Technology of Princeton from 2000 to 2008.

 Through the use of the Hubble Space Telescope she has mapped the location and structure of various galaxies.
 One of her most important contributions to the field of astrophysics was her calculations of the mass of the universe.

 In 1997, Bahcall was elected a member of the National Academy of Sciences.
 She has been a lecturer for numerous organizations including the Nobel Symposium in Stockholm in 1998.
 Bahcall has been a longtime member of and vice president of the American Astronomical Society from 1995 to 1998.
 Bahcall has also been a member of: the National Astronomy and Astrophysics Advisory Committee (2003–2007), the Space Telescope Institute Council (1993-1997), the U.S. National Committee to IAU (1998-2004), the Scientific Advisory Committee of the Sloan Digital Sky Survey (1990-1995), the American Institute of Physics Committee on International Relations (1990–1993), and was the chair of the AAS Committee on the Status of Women in Astronomy (1983).
 She received an honorary doctorate from Ohio State University in 2006.

 Personal life

-Neta was married to John Bahcall, who was also an astrophysicist and professor at Princeton, until his death in 2005.
+Neta was married to John Bahcall, who was a professor at the Institute for Advanced Study and also an astrophysicist, until his death in 2005.
 The two were frequent collaborators, publishing over 20 refereed papers as co-authors.
 John and Neta Bahcall had three children, all of whom earned doctorates in the sciences.

 When asked about her religious views and belief in God, Bahcall stated: "I am not very religious, but am very Jewish...
 I combine the science that I do with the religion's question about God in the sense that all the laws of physics that created the Universe and the enormous amount of beauty in the Universe represent the connection to God."